How can I make payments in my business?

 As much as a business likes to watch the money flow in, it’s also important to ensure your key people – such as your suppliers and staff – are paid in a timely manner.
-It will give you a clearer picture of your business’ cash flow position and helps to avoid any disruptions.
+Using the right payment methods can save you time and give you a clearer picture of your business’ cash flow position.

-Your business should already be set up to accept payments using the normal methods: cash, cheque, electronic transfer and BPAY®.
+Your suppliers will dictate how they wish to receive payments, and may offer options that include cash, cheque, electronic funds transfer and BPAY®.
 Cheques are becoming less popular due to their turnaround times.

-Electronic funds transfer gives you an automated method to make payments.
-Payments can be scheduled, so you can hold onto your cash until the final payable date.
-The electronic record keeping allows you to check payments to a particular supplier or timeframe.
+Electronic funds transfer gives you an automated method to make payments through your online banking.
+Payments can be scheduled, so you can hold onto your cash until the final payable date, and with some banks – including Westpac – you can set up multiple payments at one time to pay in batches.

-Paying overseas suppliers can be more complex, as you’re exposed to exchange rate movements, and the best method depends on how frequent and large your transactions are.
+Paying overseas suppliers can be more complex, as you’re exposed to exchange rate movements and foreign exchange fees.
+The best method depends on how frequent and large your transactions are.

-For smaller, irregular payments, and if the vendor accepts, you may find it simpler to use credit cards
+For smaller, irregular payments, and if your supplier accepts, you may find it simpler to use credit cards.

-If your business regularly relies on importing, you’ll need to investigate a more cost effective option.
-For example, you might find that your Bank offers a feature allowing you to transfer money internationally as part of your internet banking or offers foreign exchange accounts.
+If your business regularly relies on importing, you may wish to investigate a more cost-effective option.
+For example, you might find that your bank offers a feature allowing you to transfer money internationally as part of your internet banking.
 The exchange rate offered on these accounts tends to be more competitive than credit card rates.

 You might also find that the larger the transactions, the better the exchange rate.

 It’s hard to avoid the trials and tribulations of exchange rates.
-Two ways to minimise them are:
+Two ways to reduce them are:

-- Set-up a separate foreign exchange account: By receiving and making payments in the same currency, you reduce the exchange rate risk.
-And you can withdraw money when the rate is favourable.
+By making payments in their currency, you reduce the exchange rate risk – and you can transfer money either way when the rate is favourable.

-If you have more than just a few staff members, hand over the details to a payroll manager and let them manage and calculate payments.
+If you have more than just a few staff members, hand over the details to a payroll manager or bookkeeper if you can and let them manage and calculate payments.
 Remember, you need to accrue personal leave, annual leave, superannuation payments and allow for flexible hours.